 We are a leading semiconductor company with manufacturing facilities in the United States, Europe and Asia, and sales offices throughout the world.
 We design, manufacture and market industry-standard digital integrated circuits, or ICs, that are used in diverse product applications such as desktop and mobile personal computers, or PCs, workstations, servers, communications equipment such as mobile telephones and automotive and consumer electronics.
 Our products consist primarily of microprocessors and Flash memory devices.
-In addition, we are targeting the embedded microprocessor market for personal connectivity devices.
+In addition, we offer embedded microprocessors for personal connectivity devices and specific consumer markets.
 Our major direct microprocessor customers are original equipment manufacturers, or OEMs, such as Acer, eMachines, Fujitsu-Siemens, Hewlett-Packard and Sun Microsystems.
 Our major direct Flash memory customers include five of the top seven mobile phone manufacturers.

-For the nine months ended September 26, 2004, we had consolidated net sales of approximately \$3.7 billion.
+For the year ended December 26, 2004, we had consolidated net sales of approximately \$5.0 billion.
 We are listed on the New York Stock Exchange under the trading symbol "AMD."